blinkboxbooks/website-test/README.md

 Install bundler:

 ```
-$ gem install bundler
+$ sudo gem install bundler
 ```

-And finally install all the requirements for this suite:
+And finally install all the requirements for this suite.
+You might need to `rbenv rehash` beforehand.

 ```
 $ bundle